 - Non-lethal actions must be deemed insufficient prior to implementing EMRs. - The total elk lethally removed by EMRs and kill permits (see below) shall not exceed 250 elk across the entire DSA and not more than 25 elk may be taken by EMRs and kill permits in any hunting districts below management objective in the most recent FWP survey efforts.
 Recent elk surveys reveal not less than 24,000 elk directly observed within the DSA. - EMRs will be used to adjust elk distribution and not for population control. - Each EMR may harvest no more than 10 elk and would be individually described (dates, area, number of hunters, etc.) by FWP regional staff working directly with the landowner(s) involved.
 Multiple EMRs (each up to 10 harvested elk) could be applied in the same area/same time but each would require specific approval. - Hunters must use elk licenses valid for the license year in which the management removal takes place. - Antlered and/or antlerless elk may be made available for take depending upon circumstances that include herd composition, population status and risk to other elk and cattle from reproductive tissues in gut piles. - EMRs may be initiated no earlier than August 15 and no EMRs will be initiated after April 15.
 All EMRs will conclude not later than April 30. - EMRs may be applied on private, DNRC, BLM, and USFS lands but may not include Montana state lands managed as Wildlife Management Areas.
-These public lands would be within or in close proximity to deeded private lands where co-mingling is occurring;
+These public lands would be within or in close proximity to deeded private lands where co-mingling is occurring; the purpose would be to increase the effectiveness of risk mitigation and reduce the frequency of lethal removals/hazing and therefore the overall impact to wintering elk.

-- the purpose would be to increase the effectiveness of risk mitigation and reduce the frequency of lethal removals/hazing and therefore the overall impact to wintering elk. - EMR area identification will be based in part on commingling risk of re-distributed elk on other properties. - EMR descriptions shall recognize and provide areas of functional and sufficient winter habitat with adequate forage and security available for elk. - Hunters will be selected using mechanisms comparable to those used for game damage hunts.
+- EMR area identification will be based in part on commingling risk of re-distributed elk on other properties. - EMR descriptions shall recognize and provide areas of functional and sufficient winter habitat with adequate forage and security available for elk. - Hunters will be selected using mechanisms comparable to those used for game damage hunts.
 If Hunt Roster hunters cannot quickly respond when needed and the FWP Regional Supervisor determines that it can help achieve the EMR objective, FWP may request the landowner(s) provides names of hunters in addition to hunters identified from the FWP Hunt Roster.
 Landowner-identified hunters may not constitute more than 25% of the total number of hunters identified for the EMR. - Hunters contacted for EMRs will be provided with written information addressing human infection risk and how to mitigate that risk. - Prior to any lethal removal, FWP staff and landowners will agree how gut piles will be managed to minimize the potential for disease transmission to cattle and elk.
 Depending upon circumstances this may range from leaving the gut piles at the harvest site to instructing the hunter where any gut piles must be removed to.
-In some situations landowners may be able and willing to assist hunters with this logistic but the primary responsibility should be communicated and placed upon the hunter before he/she accepts the opportunity to participate. - Available for potential implementation within the DSA and in areas immediately adjacent to Montana's or another state's DSA if there is confirmed elk movement from inside to outside the DSA representing increased transmission risk to cattle. - Both the FWP Regional Supervisor and local area FW Commissioner may modify and both must approve EMR proposals, including the sex/age of animals harvested dispersal.
+In some situations landowners may be able and willing to assist hunters with this logistic but the primary responsibility should be communicated and placed upon the hunter before he/she accepts the opportunity to participate. - Available for potential implementation within the DSA and in other specific areas where brucellosis-exposed elk have been confirmed within the previous five years. - Both the FWP Regional Supervisor and local area FW Commissioner may modify and both must approve EMR proposals, including the sex/age of animals harvested dispersal.